Student Support

 Dear Esperians,

-We are Celine Prins and Lina Amelung and as of this year we will be Esperia’s Student Support.
-We are there for all kinds of questions.
+I am Celine Prins (she/her) and this year I will be Esperia’s Student Support.
+I am there for all kinds of questions.

-Please do keep in mind that we are not professional problem solvers, but our experience may help you out: Celine works for the municipality and Lina has experience in settling in Groningen as an international student.
-And if we don’t have the solution, we can always refer you to the right person or organisation.
-You can contact us by sending an email to studentsupport@svesperia.nl, or ask a board member for one of our phone numbers!
+Please do keep in mind that I am not a professional problem solver, but my experience may help you out, as I work for a municipality in the civil affairs department.
+And if I don’t have the solution, I can always refer you to the right person or organisation.
+You can contact me by sending an email to studentsupport@svesperia.nl, or ask a board member for my phone number!

 A small disclaimer: the Student Support is an advisory body and, therefore, is not responsible and cannot be held accountable for any consequences that might arise from your issue.